 On average we spent 900LKR/€5,50/$6) per day on activities.
 In Colombo, Galle and Kandy we did some city sightseeing.
 On the South coast we went diving, snorkeling and surfing.
 In Ella and Haputale we did a couple of hikes and in the North we explored Anuradhapura, Sigiriya and Jaffna.
 Below you can find the details of all our paid activities:

 We obviously did a lot more during our 1 month trip in Sri Lanka, but the rest of the activities were free!
 You can find all the activities we did in our Sri Lanka travel itinerary.

 Note: I didn’t include the costs for diving.
 We went diving in Weligama at Weligama Bay Dive Center.
 We paid $60 per person for 2 dives (including equipment, water and fresh fruit).

 5. Visa costs for Sri Lanka

 We applied online for an e-visa for Sri Lanka.
 For us the visa was $35, we paid online with credit card, an easy breezy process.
 As was getting through customs in Sri Lanka.
 Since we spent 26 days in the country, the average daily cost for the visa was 400LKR/€2,50/$2,75.

 6. Miscellaneous costs in Sri Lanka

-Some random travel costs such as laundry, mosquito spray, toothpaste and (very important when you are trying to run a blog while traveling) a local SIM with lots of data.
+Some random costs in our Sri Lanka backpacking budget were laundry, mosquito spray, toothpaste and (very important when you are trying to run a blog while traveling) a local SIM with lots of data.

 We bought a SIM from Dialog, they have several plans but it’s important to know that all plans are day/night plans.
 This means that you’ll get part of the data for usage between 8am-12 midnight and the other part of the data can only be used between 12 midnight and 8am.